Sign In Forgot Password

 Alternate Programming

 When we are unable to meet the needs of a student in our program, we work closely with external options to support the student in their Jewish learning.
 In the past this has included sending students to Temple Israel for small group Hebrew instruction and to Gateways for their learning programs.
-In most cases these students are still able to participate in our Sunday School program, going to Gateways or elsewhere instead of our Tuesday program, which allows them to remain a member of the school and their cohort.
+In most cases these students are still able to participate in our Sunday School program, going elsewhere instead of our Tuesday program, which allows them to remain a member of the school and their cohort.